-According to a recent ReliaQuest survey, enterprises continue to deploy an assortment of security technologies across the network, email, endpoint devices, and the cloud in spite of an overwhelming number of existing investments.
-Yet these tools are not able to proactively defend organizations against the evolving threat landscape.
+According to a recent ReliaQuest survey, enterprises continue to deploy an assortment of security technologies across the network, email, endpoint devices, and the cloud despite an overwhelming number of existing investments, yet these tools are not able to proactively defend organizations against the evolving threat landscape.
 While individually providing valuable security telemetry, these tools are disconnected in nature and thus limit the ability of enterprises’ security operations (SecOps) teams to build a holistic picture across their ecosystem.

-SecOps teams face five major challenges that are in the way of effective operations.
+SecOps teams face five major challenges that impede effective operations.

 - Changing business landscape